substantic/rain/docs/guide/user.rst

 Attributes
 ==========

-Each task and dataobject has assigned *attributes* a dictionary of JSON serializable values.
+Each task and data object has an assigned *attributes* a dictionary of JSON serializable values.
 Some attributes are set when task/object is created, some are added when object is computed or finished.
 When an object/task is finished, attributes are no longer changed.

-Client may ask for attributes of any task/object as long a session is open, "keep" flag is not necessary.
+Client may ask for attributes of any task/object as long as session is open, "keep" flag is not necessary.
 Attributes are not updated automatically, ``fetch()`` or ``update()`` has to be called to update attributes.